jayliu50/me-monster/README.md

 me-monster
 ==========

-Kinetic Typography project based on Brian Regan's skit from I Walked on the Moon
+(Yet another) Kinetic Typography project based on Brian Regan's skit from I Walked on the Moon